timm/ethos/docs/rx.md

 # Rx
 A treatment "`Rx`" is a label (`i.rx`) and a set of values (`i.all`).

-Statistically indistinguishable
-treatments can be `group`ed into sets of similar values.
+- Similar treatments can be `group`ed together into sets of values with the same `rank`
-:w
+- Things in the same rank are
+statistically indistinguishable, as judged by both a
+  - A very fast non-parametric `D` test
+  - A (slightly more thorough) non-parametric effect size test (the Cliff's Delta);
+  - A (very thorough) non-parametric significance test (the Bootstrap);

 ## Class